shreyasminocha/shreyasminocha.me/content/about.md

 - I love parenthetical clauses (but I'm afraid I overuse them).
 - I prefer dark themes over light ones, but I'm not one to [bikeshed](//en.wiktionary.org/wiki/bikeshedding).
 I've been a long-time user of material themes (like [this one for VS&nbsp;Code](//material-theme.site)) for editors and terminals.

 That's enough about me.
 I would love to hear from you!
-If there is anything you thnk I could help you with, a cool project you would like to collab on, or if you'd like to just chat, please drop me a line at `shreyas` [at the rate of] `shreyasminocha.me`.
-If you're familiar with [PGP](//emailselfdefense.fsf.org/en), my public key is [`79E1D3DC`](/pgp/@shreyasminocha.me.pub).
+If there is anything you thnk I could help you with, a cool project you would like to collab on, or if you'd like to just chat, [hit me up](/contact).